The ‘Baby Sleep the Night™’ Philosophy

 ‘Crying it Out’

-What I will say though is we like things to be the same every night.
+What we will say though is we like things to be the same every night.
 Making big changes to anyone’s sleep environment would almost always be met with some kind of protest.
 With a child, their protest normally involves at least a few tears.
-So, I can’t promise you there will be no crying.
+So, we can’t promise you there will be no crying.
 In fact, with almost all of the families I have helped, there has been at least some.

 The reason that the Baby Sleep the Night™ methods are so effective is that they let you develop a planned way of getting your baby, toddler, or child to sleep that you feel comfortable with.
 This is completely based on what you already know about your child.